 Founder members of Paper Zoo, Ben Eagle and Martin Knowles both embarked on

 new ventures in 2011.
-Ben successfully secured a place at The Central School of
+Ben successfully secured a place at The Royal Central School

 degree in film-making in 2010, has set up his own production company.
 He has

 directed a short film, developed further scripts, and directed several plays since.

 Having graduated from The Royal Central School of Speech and Drama in 2011,